Back to Countries

 Considerations

-• !Public healthcare quality is poor; international health insurance ($100-380/month) is essential
+• !Public healthcare is inexpensive but overcrowded; private international insurance strongly recommended

 Quick Stats